22Neves/devsite-docs/guides/checkout-api-orders/payment-integration-other-methods-mla.en.md

 :::
 :::AccordionComponent{title="Submit payment" pill="server-side"}

 The payment submission must be made by creating an order that contains associated payment transactions.

+> NOTE
+>
+> The creation of a payment can occur asynchronously in an order.
+In this scenario, the order remains in a processing state and without information.
+We recommend setting up [Order topic notifications](/developers/en/docs/checkout-api-v2/notifications) to receive updates on the status change, including the updated order data.
+Alternatively, you can choose to send a **GET** request to the [/v1/orders/{id}](/developers/en/reference/orders/online-payments/get-order/get) endpoint to retrieve that updated information.

 To do this, send a **POST** with your :toolTipComponent[test Access Token]{content="Testing private key of the application created in Mercado Pago, that is used in the backend.
 You can access it through *Your integrations > Application details > Testing > Testing credentials*."} and the required parameters listed below to the endpoint :TagComponent{tag="API" text="/v1/orders" href="/developers/en/reference/orders/online-payments/create/post"} and execute the request.